ricott/sma.modbus/README.md

 Shows operational status, battery, charge, discharge, power drawn, grid feed in and battery capacity of Sunny Boy Storage products using the modbus protocol.

 ## Energy Meter
 The Energy Meter device type supports both the Energy Meter and the Home Manager 2.0 products.
-Both products generate the same multicast datagrams required to access the built in meter information.
+Both products generate the same multicast datagrams required to access the built-in meter information.
 This device type will be recognized in Homey as a smart meter and visualized properly on the energy tab.

-Can be used to load balance against main fuse.
+It can be used to load balance against the main fuse.
 There are three settings for the device, main fuze (A), threshold (%) and available current offset(A).
-Each phase (L1, L2 and L3) can trigger a phase utilization alert if a phase is loaded more than threshold.
+Each phase (L1, L2, and L3) can trigger a phase utilization alert if a phase is loaded more than the threshold.
 There are two conditions to check for an individual phase's utilization or all phases.
-A global tag is published with current 'Available current' in Amp.
+A global tag is published with currently 'Available current' in Amp.

 ## Energy Summary
 The Energy Summary is a virtual device that gathers information from inverter and energy meter devices registered in your Homey.
-It will only disply information from inverters and energy meter devices from this app.
-It shows three values; PV Power, Grid Power and Consumption.
+It will only display information from inverters and energy meter devices from this app.
+It shows three values; PV Power, Grid Power, and Consumption.

 ## Support topic
 For support please use the official support topic on the forum [here](https://community.athom.com/t/696).